 Performing a Trademark Background Search

 Before you buy trademarks, you must perform a background search.
 This will help you uncover whether or not a trademark is in use.
 Begin by searching the USPTO's trademark search database.
 You should also research possible trademarks at the state level.

 Based on this search, you can then register your trademark.
 This will require a specific application to be filed, which comes with a $275 fee.
 Although this can be a straightforward process, an attorney will offer all legal assistance.
 At the very least, businesses should seek advice from a lawyer, especially when there is intellectual property at stake.

 Once you apply, you should receive a response within six months.

 Buying and Selling Trademarks

 You can also sell your trademark if it is no longer of value to you or your brand.
 For those purchasing a trademark, it can be cost-effective to invest in brands that are already established.
 This will allow you to save money on market testing and development, while avoiding associated startup costs.

 When seeking advice from an attorney, also be sure to ask about cybersquatter infringement.
 Under the Anti-Cybersquatting Consumer Protection Act, a trademark owner can sue when people use their trademark with bad intentions.
 Once again, this is why legally registering your trademark is imperative to long-term growth and success.
 If you want to protect your brand, this process should not be overlooked.

 If you need help with business trademarks, you can post your legal need on UpCounsel marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.